Our faculty have expertise spanning the many diverse fields of education studies.

 M.Ed.
 Boston University

-Ms. Stickney teaches the Elementary Reading methods and Children's Literature courses.
+Professor Stickney teaches the Elementary Reading methods courses.